 Facebook and Twitter are essential social media platforms for self-publishing authors.
-But many new authors forget about taking the extra step of setting up a website or blog.
+But many new authors forget about taking the extra step of setting up a free author website or blog.

 It is essential to start a blog for so many reasons.
 The most important, of course, is that you can get search engine listings with Google, Bing, and Yahoo so people can find your blog posts.

 Your thousands of Facebook and Twitter posts, or even personal blog posts, will not help potential readers find you by using search engines such as Google Search.

 Like all small businesses, you need a dedicated author blog to gain Google indexing and ranking.

 Why you need a blog

 The only way to have your name and your books listed in online search is to have a blog or website.
 It is your first real step in book marketing.

-Another reason is that with a blog or website, you can publish many pages or posts dedicated to your book.
+Another reason is that you can publish as many pages or posts as you like dedicated to your book.
 You can then use these to post on social media along with your book cover.

 It is far more informative for readers and much more effective than posting links to your book on Amazon or Kindle Unlimited, over, over, and over again.